danielazamorah/ml-airbnb-pricing-mexico-city/README.md

 We also dive into the limitation of using **SHAP values** to give recommendations to users.
 For example, if the SHAP variable of a specific amenity is negative and you don't have that amenity, then would including it increase the price?
 And if you have another amenity, with a lower negative SHAP value, will including it increase the price, but on a lower scale?
 As you will observe in the notebook, this is not always the case, there are many things we need to consider when interpreting model explanations.
 SHAP values are valuable to understanding the outputs of our models, but there are still many **complexities in how we use these model interpretations**.

-> ‼️ **Disclaimer:** when staring this project we thought xAI (Explainable AI) and the use of it was going to be more straightforward, but in the process we noticed the complexities and still lack of research/implementations around this topic (more while working with models as NNs).
+> 🚨 **Note:** when staring this project we thought xAI (Explainable AI) and the use of it was going to be more straightforward, but in the process we noticed the complexities and still lack of research/implementations around this topic (more while working with models as NNs).
 We will keep the work done on this project as is, but we aim to keep researching on the best ways to interpret and take advantage of model explanation techniques in the future.

 ### 4️⃣ Deployment & Containerization (run predictions)